-Allan Hancock College's institutional planning reflects a realistic assessment of financial resources.
-The budget council (BC) annually develops income and expenditure assumptions for the subsequent budget year in order to project expenditures and funding availability.(III.D.4-1) Assumptions are presented using three scenarios: pessimistic, most likely, and optimistic.
-Income assumptions primarily depend on the ability to project full-time equivalent students (FTES) and levels of state funding for cost of living adjustments (COLA) and categorical programs.
+The District's institutional planning reflects a realistic assessment of financial resources.
+The Budget Council develops income and expenditure assumptions for the upcoming budget year in order to project available funding to support institutional needs.
+Assumptions are presented using three scenarios: pessimistic, most likely, and optimistic.
+Income assumptions are largely based on the anticipated enrollment levels (FTES), state funding for cost of living adjustments (COLA) projected base, FON or one-time restricted funds, and categorical funding.
 Expenditure assumptions begin with a rollover budget and are based on staffing obligations, ongoing program needs, and prioritized expenditure plans.
-Changes to fixed costs, such as step/column increases, statutory payroll changes, negotiated payroll changes, software licensing changes, etc. are added to the base budget.
-The BC routinely monitors projections to ensure achievement of budget goals.
+Changes to fixed costs, such as step/column increases, statutory payroll changes, negotiated payroll changes, and software licensing changes, are added to the base budget (III.D.4-X).
+During the assumptions development process, the Budget Council hosts representatives of the Enrollment Management Committee, the Facilities Council, the Technology Council, and other Councils and Committee representatives as needed to provide input and data on budget assumptions (III.D.4-X).